kyverno/website/content/en/policies/other/restrict_loadbalancer.md

 ---
+type: "docs"
-title: "Disallow Service Type LoadBalancer"
+title: No Loadbalancer Service
-category: Sample
-policyType: "validate"
+linkTitle: No Loadbalancer Service
+weight: 34
 description: >
     Sample policy to restrict use of Service type LoadBalancer.
 ---